 The most common topics for satire are generally politics, current events, perceived social problems, and the normal pitfalls of everyday life.
 Satire in literature typically needs to be written with irony, sarcasm, and hyperbolic parody to be effective.
-Successfully written topics for satire are able to call readers' attention to a relevant issue and even to question their own preconceived ideas surrounding that issue.
+Successfully written satire topics are able to call readers' attention to a relevant issue and even to question their own preconceived ideas surrounding that issue.
 The literary genre of satire is noted for its use of descriptive exaggeration, and a well-written piece generally highlights a topic that a relatively large variety of readers recognize.

 Satirical writing is a frequent means for social criticism, particularly concerning divisive issues.
 One writer with a certain viewpoint may create a satire with the ultimate goal of pointing out the fallacy of the opposite point of view.
 Some famous satires in literary form are done as narratives with sarcasm as one of the primary tools for communicating the author's message about these types of issues.
 Popular topics for satire about social issues may concern the gap between the rich and the poor or the separation between church and state.